Skip to main content

 The last step is to delete a feature branch for the application:

-2. Open to the component where you want to delete the feature branch.
+2. Open the Project that contains the feature branch.

 3. Delete the branch from the Branches tab: